Keerthivasan-K-S/Module1/Conditional Statements in Python: Even or Odd Checker.md

 Thus the program has been successfully executed

-# Ex 1:Datatypes-Boolean Expression Evaluation in Python
+# Datatypes-Boolean Expression Evaluation in Python

 ## 🎯 Aim
 To write a Python program that evaluates and prints the results of boolean and arithmetic expressions involving `True` and `False`.